rahsunk/61040-assignment3/deliverables/augmentedConceptSpec.md

 **actions**

+    initializeSchedule(owner: User): (schedule: Schedule)
+        requires: owner exists
+        effects: creates an empty schedule with owner as schedule.owner, with static attribute schedule.timestamp incrementing by 1

     addEvent(schedule: Schedule, startTime: Time, endTime: Time, repeatTime: RepeatTime): (event: Event)
         requires: schedule exists
         effects: creates and returns an event to add to the set of events in schedule with the given attributes, with schedulePointer pointing to schedule